timbreitkreutz/atv.js/README.md

 Do you want to not care about whether you have underscores or dashes in your Rails JS data attributes in the HTML?

-If so, this library might be for you?
+If so, this library might be for you!